You have no items in your shopping cart.

 Free-standing panel heaters are convenient where you have limited wall space and when you need to move your panel heater about your home.

 Glass panel heaters come with different rating values and will give you an idea of their energy efficiency and how much heat it will produce.

 It is important to buy the correct heater by matching the energy efficiency rating to the size of the room you are looking to heat.
 This will ensure that you are conserving energy and keeping costs low by not putting a highly rated panel where it is not needed.
 An experienced heating professional will be able to advise you on this.

-Many models come with features that can help with efficient use such as thermostats, energy saving mode and settings that allow for automatic on/off features.
+Many models come with features that can help with efficient use such as an adjustable thermostat for the heat setting, energy saving mode and settings that allow for automatic on/off features.

 They are much more economical to run over time than many types of electric heaters because they have high energy conversion efficiency.
 This means that the conversion of energy used (electricity) to energy emitted in the form of heat is very high with hardly any loss.